DISTREAT/Rotkeappchen/README.md

 The returned digest could theoretically be used for any captcha challenge design.
 Therefore, the challenge design (ex. enter numbers seen in picture, slide to match pieces) determines whether it is good at recognizing bots or not.
 And because technologies get better, we will need to find alternative solutions eventually.

-The library provides a simple example module for generating SVGs of noisy text.

 ### Example integration